smak0v/blocksmith/README.md

 It is possible to skip mining of the genesis block in all nodes which are launched after the very first one by setting up `MINE_GENESIS` environmental variable to `false` either in the `.env` file or as global environmental variable.

+In addition, mining difficulty may be configured by setting up the `DIFFICULTY_PREFIX` environmental variable.
+Default value is `"000"`.
+It is planned to implement changeable mining difficulty algorithm in the future to avoid manual configuration of this value.

 It is also possible to configure API service host and port by modifying them in the `configuration.yaml` file.

 ------------------------------------------------------------------------------------------------------------------------